Transfusion-dependent anemia: Signs and symptoms

 When transfusion dependent patients do not receive their transfusion, symptoms of anemia may arise.
 The most common symptom that patients experience is fatigue, and other symptoms include shortness of breath, dizziness and heart palpitations.
 Symptoms may vary depending on the severity of the disease.
 The use of blood transfusions can ease some of these symptoms by replenishing the blood cells and maintain sufficient hemoglobin levels, however, the goal to improve the overall oxygen-carrying capacity has conflicting results.

 Causes

 There are numerous causes for transfusion dependent anemia, typically due to diseases affecting the blood.

 Thalassemia

 Alpha-thalassemia

 Hemoglobin Barts hydrops fetalis is the most severe form of alpha-thalassemia, and individuals with this disease have severe anemia during the fetal stage of development.
 It has been considered as fatal until advances in treatment were made.
 Patients that survive hemoglobin Barts hydrops fetalis will become transfusion dependent.

 Beta-thalassemia

-Bata-thalassemia causes decreased functional hemoglobin production, and blood transfusions can be given to maintain a sufficient hemoglobin level.
+Beta thalassemia causes decreased functional hemoglobin production, and blood transfusions can be given to maintain a sufficient hemoglobin level.
 Patients with beta thalassemia major are more affected and are recommended to receive transfusion throughout their lives.